 At this point we were ready to begin production of the parts.
-With each bracket being nearly 10” in size, we realized that we would need to use two machines to guarantee completion before the deadline.
+With each bracket being nearly 10” in size, we realized that we would need to use two machines to guarantee completion before the deadline, and optiomize for speed versus quality.
 By installing large 0.8mm nozzles on both printers, we were able to reduce the expected printing time to under a day, enabling us to finish printing the parts in time.
 Because Eric’s group is located in the Austin area, they were able to send a team member to pick up the brackets as soon as the prints were complete.

 “As minimal as the parts may have looked,” Eric said, “the pieces were critical to relocating a flawed placement of aviation hardware.
 You saved us two days of operational stand-down.”